oceanprotocol-archive/OEPs/4/README.md

 * Using a sync orchestration layer, abstracting/encapsulating the execution of multiple components using a [Mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern).
-The mediator can execute one by one all the steps involved in one execution workflow.
+The mediator can execute all the steps involved in one execution workflow.
 * Evolving the Mediator pattern to introduce a pub/sub mechanism.
-In that case, the mediator publish a new event in a specific topic of the events bus.
+In that case, the mediator publishes a new event in a specific topic of the events bus.
 Multiple subscribers can listen to that topic implementing the behaviour of the individual phases.
 Those subscribers can emit events to different topics to notify the state of their actions.